NVIDIA/aistore/docs/python_api.md

                  continuation_token: str = "") -> BucketList
 ```

-Returns a structure that contains a page of objects, xaction UUID, and continuation token (to read the next page, if available).
+Returns a structure that contains a page of objects, job ID, and continuation token (to read the next page, if available).

 **Arguments**: